Form In Architecture – An Important Element of Design

 Characteristics of Form

 The characteristic outline of a particular form.
-Shape is the principal aspect by which we identify and categorize forms.
-It also refers to surface configuration of volumetric form.
+The shape is the principal aspect by which we identify and categorize forms.
+It also refers to the surface configuration of the volumetric form.

 It is the primary means by which we recognize, identify, and categorize particular figures and forms.
 Our perception of shape depends on the degree of visual contrast that exists along the contour separating a figure from its ground or between a form and its field.

 Size includes the physical dimensions of a form – Length, width, and depth.
 These dimensions determine the proportions and scale of a form.
 Mass combines with shape to create a form.
 Mass refers to the size or physical bulk of a building.

 An individual’s perception of hue, saturation, and tonal value.
 It clearly distinguishes a form from its environment.
 It also affects the visual weight of the form.

 The visual and especially tactile quality is given to a surface by the size, shape, arrangement, and proportions of the parts.
 Texture also determines the degree to which the surfaces of a form reflect or absorb incident light.

 Position refers to where the form is located related to its environment.